webreinvent/vaahflutter/README.md

 ### How to create a new environment:

-Go to `lib/env.dart`, find `envConfigs` variable and add configuration for the environment you want to create. example: for `testing` environment add `'testing'` key and value.
+Go to `lib/env.dart`, find `envConfigs` variable and add configuration for the environment you want to create.
+Example: for `testing` environment add `'testing'` key and value.
 And in commands pass your environment name
 ```
 // for example if environment name is testing then
 flutter run --dart-define="environment=testing"